confluentinc/ksql/design-proposals/klip-11-DQL.md

 #### Advanced Query Patterns:

-Given that stream and table queries can be nested arbitrarily, there is some interesting patterns uses can exploit.
+Given that stream and table queries can be nested arbitrarily, there is some interesting patterns users can exploit.
 For example:

 ```sql
 SELECT * FROM TABLE(SELECT count(*) FROM stream)